 This is Tal-Mixta Cave, and while not so much of a hidden gem as it once was, a visit to this spectacular viewpoint is well worth the effort!

 Where to Stay on Gozo Island

 Due to its small size and well-connected network of buses and roads, choosing the ideal location to stay in Gozo is less crucial than on the main island of Malta.

-However, if you ask, locals will always tell you that to get the complete Gozitan experience, what’s more important is picking a traditional boutique hotel over a luxury resort or modern hotel.
-You’ll find these dotted all over the island, from Nadur to Xlendi.
-Below are the three best accommodation options in Gozo.
+However, if you ask, locals will always tell you that to get the complete Gozitan experience, what's more important is picking a traditional boutique hotel over a luxury resort or modern hotel.
+You'll find many boutique hotels in Gozo dotted all over the island, from Nadur to Xlendi.
+Below are the 3 top picks.